 So how does Big Data align with ERP?

-The challenge facing organisations is about bringing together disparate, external, unstructured data feeds with existing ERP data and analysing that data to improve decision making and business performance.
+The challenge for organisations is how to bring together disparate, external, unstructured data feeds with existing ERP info and analyze everything to improve decision making and business performance.

 Part of the challenge is about the ‘How’.
 The technology, the solution, the integration.
 The conundrum is that for decades now, most business information goes through ERP.
 It’s the central data hub, it’s the backbone of the business.